-Surveillance testing is not mandatory, and all students will be able to come to school if a family chooses not to have them participate in COVID-19 testing.
+Testing is not mandatory.
+All students will be able to come to school if a family chooses not to have them participate in COVID-19 testing.

 Check out our frequently asked questions about monitoring and testing for COVID-19.